netuno-org/doc/docs/academy/explore/centralized-terminal.md

 ```

 > Note that the `commands` key is an `array`, and inside can contain the definition of the different commands, in this case there are 2:
-> 1. Command to start `npm run watch` inside the `ui` folder that is inside the application.
+> 1. Command to start `bun run watch` inside the `ui` folder that is inside the application.
-> 2. Command to start `npm run start` inside the `website` folder that is inside the application.
+> 2. Command to start `bun run dev` inside the `website` folder that is inside the application.

 ### env